Lise Anne Couture: Teaching

-She has held numerous academic appointments including the Bishop Chair and Saarinen Chair at Yale University, the Muschenheim Fellowship at the University of Michigan, the Kenzō Tange Chair for architecture at Harvard’s Graduate School of Design, and distinguished visiting professorships at Princeton University, the Southern California Institute of Architecture (SCI-Arc), the University of Virginia, l’Université de Montréal, the Barrage Institute in Amsterdam, Parsons School of Design and MIT.
-She has served on the faculty of Columbia University’s Graduate School of Architecture, Planning, and Preservation.
+Couture has held numerous academic appointments, including the Bishop Chair and Saarinen Chair at Yale University; the Muschenheim Fellowship at the University of Michigan; the Kenzō Tange Chair for architecture at Harvard's Graduate School of Design; and distinguished visiting professorships at Princeton University, the Southern California Institute of Architecture (SCI-Arc), the University of Virginia, l'Université de Montréal, the Barrage Institute in Amsterdam, Parsons School of Design, and MIT.
+She has served on the faculty of Columbia University's Graduate School of Architecture, Planning, and Preservation.

-In 2009 Lise Anne Couture held the Davenport Chair at Yale University as a visiting professor and as of this writing, serves as the Baird Visiting Professor at Cornell University’s College of Architecture, Art & Planning as well as a visiting professor at Sci-Arc.
+In 2009, she held the Davenport Chair at Yale University as a visiting professor, and was the Baird Visiting Professor at Cornell University's College of Architecture, Art & Planning, as well as a visiting professor at Sci-Arc.

-Lise Anne Couture has been a New York Foundation of the Arts Fellow.
-She is a New York State Registered Architect and a member of the AIA.
-She sits on the Board of Directors of the Architectural League of New York, the Advisory Board of the Builder’s Association and serves on the federal government’s GSA Design Excellence Peer Review Board.
+Couture has been a New York Foundation of the Arts fellow.
+She is a New York State registered architect and a member of the AIA.
+She sits on the board of directors of the Architectural League of New York and the advisory board of the Builders' Association, and serves on the federal government's GSA Design Excellence Peer Review Board.

-In 2004, Hani Rashid and Lise Anne Couture were presented with the Frederick Kiesler Prize for Architecture and the Arts in recognition of exceptional contributions to the progress and merging of the disciplines and fields of art and architecture.
+In 2004, Rashid and Couture were presented with the Frederick Kiesler Prize for Architecture and the Arts in recognition of their contributions to the progress and merging of the disciplines and fields of art and architecture.